aless1bp/device_lenovo_TB128FU-orangefox/README.md

 5. If recovery still won't start, performing a wipe data/cache will clear encryption and allow faster boot

 ### Touch not working
-The touch screen is configured with XY swap only for proper operation in portrait mode.
+The touch screen is configured with X and Y axis flipping for proper operation in portrait inverted mode (180° rotation).

 ### Decryption issues
 - The recovery supports FBE with metadata decryption